Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: RESULTS

-\textbf{The policies from our method stay in the support of the expert's actions in \emph{every} visited state, by imposing hard constraints leading to better worst case scenarios.} Our methodology enforces hard constraints, ensuring policies adhere to expert actions in every visited state, thus recovering an $\epsilon$-optimal action for each state and minimizing constraint violations.
-Unlike MLE, PS, and MCE, which occasionally breach constraints (See Table \ref{tab:combined_results_40} and Table \ref{tab:method_comparison_hypo_5} ) , ITL and BITL maintain strict compliance, enhancing reliability.
-CVaR results in Table \ref{tab:combined_results_40} show ITL and BITL provide better worst-case outcomes by enforcing $\epsilon$-ball property on the estimated dynamics (See Definition \ref{eps ball property}), preserving policy robustness, even in challenging scenarios.
+\textbf{Our policies stay within the support of expert actions in \emph{every} visited state, with hard constraints yielding better worst-case outcomes.} By enforcing hard constraints, our method ensures policies adhere to expert actions in every visited state, recovering an $\epsilon$-optimal action and minimizing violations.
+In contrast, MLE, PS, and MCE occasionally breach constraints (Tables~\ref{tab:combined_results_40}, \ref{tab:method_comparison_hypo_5}), while ITL and BITL maintain strict compliance, enhancing reliability.
+CVaR results (Table~\ref{tab:combined_results_40}) show ITL and BITL achieve stronger worst-case performance by enforcing the $\epsilon$-ball property on estimated dynamics (Definition~\ref{eps ball property}), preserving robustness even in challenging real-world scenarios such as ICU hypotension management.

-\textbf{Our method integrates efficiently with Bayesian inference, useful for settings requiring more exploration and for predicting when we can transfer well} Our integration with Bayesian inference enables us to infer calibrated uncertainties effectively, leveraging expert knowledge to enhance performance, particularly in environments like Gridworld where exploration avoid repeated suboptimal decisions such as repeatedly colliding with a wall due to poor action choices.
-This problem is less pronounced in Randomworld, illustrating the adaptability of our approach to different dynamics.
-Furthermore, the Bayesian framework allows us to predict with greater accuracy which tasks will likely yield successful outcomes based on the learned distributions.
-Looking at the Regrets plots (right column of Figure \ref{fig:combined_plots}), we observe a clear correlations between the Bayesian Regret values and how well we perform on a task.
-The plot clearly show higher regret for the transfer task compared to the standard task which makes sense.
-In table \ref{tab:method_comparison_hypo_5}, we show how similar reasoning can be applied to a real-life dataset where we see that we clearly perform better on task which lower regret.
+\textbf{Our method integrates efficiently with Bayesian inference, enabling exploration and predicting transfer success.} By inferring calibrated uncertainties, BITL leverages expert knowledge to enhance performance in environments like Gridworld, where it avoids repeated suboptimal decisions (e.g., wall collisions) and achieves the best overall results.
+This shows that modeling uncertainty over dynamics while incorporating demonstrations provides a clear advantage over point-estimate methods.
+The issue is less pronounced in Randomworld and the ICU, highlighting the adaptability of our approach across different dynamics.
+The Bayesian framework also enables more accurate predictions of which tasks will yield successful outcomes based on the learned distributions.
+Regret plots (Figure~\ref{fig:combined_plots}, right column) show a strong correlation between Bayesian regret values and task performance, with higher regret in transfer tasks than in standard tasks, as expected.
+Table~\ref{tab:method_comparison_hypo_5} further illustrates this in the ICU dataset, where tasks with lower regret align with better performance.